gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-### Abstract Classes
+## Abstract Classes

 In the past couple of examples we've envisioned a simple class `Animal` that has object instantiations.
 There are cases where you don't want there to be any object instantiations of a class.
 This is where Abstract Base Classes are useful.
 In our case it makes no sense to have a generic Animal when we can create a subclass for each animal type.

 Abstract Base Classes are classes that are meant to be inherited from, but not instantiated.
 They are used to define a common interface for subclasses to implement.

----

 The `abc` module in Python provides the `ABC` class that can be inherited from to create an Abstract Base Class.
 Methods do not have to be implemented in the Abstract Base Class, but they can be.
 This is useful for cases where you wish to enforce that a method is defined in the subclass.

 ---

+## Abstract Classes example

 The code for this section can be found at [materials/01-Introduction/03-python-background/16-inheritance-with-abstract-base.py](/materials/01-Introduction/03-python-background/16-inheritance-with-abstract-base.py)

 ```python